Namibia beat Kenya to reach 2023 Rugby World Cup

 Last updated on .From the section Sport Africa

-Namibia will play at next year's Rugby World Cup for the seventh straight time since their debut in 1999 after beating Kenya 36-0 in France on Sunday.
+Namibia will play at next year's Rugby World Cup for the seventh straight time since their 1999 debut after beating Kenya 36-0 in France on Sunday.

 Playing in Aix-en Provence in the country that will host the 2023 World Cup, the Namibians were too good for a Kenyan side bidding to reach the finals for the first time.